 Types of stretchingTom

-Often I am asked by my patients when should I stretch and how much of a warm up stretch should I perform to prevent getting injuries.
+Often my patients ask when they should stretch, and how much of a warm up stretch they should perform to prevent getting injuries.

-They answer is a lot less then you think!
+The answer is a lot less than you think!

-My rule of thumb is if it’s tight stretch it otherwise perform a functional warm up such as a light jog building the intensity or some slow swings building up to full throttle serve or strike.
-If you find you are still tight then it’s time to
+My rule of thumb is; if it’s tight, stretch it.
+If not, perform a functional warm up such as a light jog, building the intensity, or some slow swings building up to 100%.
+If you find you are still tight then it’s time to perform a specific stretch.

-The 3rd type of stretching is recovery/cool down stretching these should be preformed following intense exercise and help to remove lactic acid to decrease DOMS (soreness post exercise).
-These should be performed within an hour of exercise and the static stretches should be held for a lot longer 30-45
+The third type of stretching is recovery/cool down stretching.
+These should be performed following intense exercise, and help to remove lactic acid to decrease DOMS (soreness post exercise).
+These should be performed within an hour of exercise and the static stretches should be held for a lot longer – 30-45 seconds and repeated.